- Obamacare – aka the Patient Protection and Affordable Care Act (or Affordable Care Act) – was signed into law by President Barack Obama in 2010.

 CO-OPs and Basic Health Program

 The ACA also created nonprofit health insurance co-ops – private, nonprofit, state-licensed health insurance carriers – that offer ACA-compliant plans in individual and small-business markets.
-Four CO-OPs are still operational in five states.
+But only three CO-OPs are still operational in five states.

-Two states – New York and Minnesota – offer the ACA’s Basic Health Program option for people with incomes too high for Medicaid eligibility and for legal immigrants not eligible for Medicaid because a five-year waiting period.
+Two states – New York and Minnesota – offer the ACA’s Basic Health Program option for people with incomes too high for Medicaid eligibility and for legal immigrants not eligible for Medicaid because of the five-year waiting period.

-ACA put coverage standards in place to prevent insurers from discriminating against applicants – or charging them higher plan premiums – based on an individual’s pre-existing medical conditions or their gender.
-Before implementation of the ACA, Americans with pre-existing conditions could find it expensive – or impossible – to buy health coverage on the individual market.
+ACA put coverage standards in place to prevent insurers from discriminating against applicants – or charging them higher plan premiums – based on an individual’s pre-existing medical conditions or gender.
+Before the implementation of the ACA, Americans with pre-existing conditions could find it expensive – or impossible – to buy health coverage on the individual market.
 The law also eliminated waiting periods that employer-sponsored plans would impose before starting coverage of pre-existing conditions, and allows employers to impose waiting periods of no more than three months before full-time employees must be offered health coverage.

 Under the ACA, all policies are guaranteed issue – which means that health coverage is guaranteed to be issued to applicants regardless of their health status, age or income.
 Prior to 2014, coverage on the individual market in most states was not guaranteed issue.
 Instead, insurers based eligibility for coverage on an applicant’s medical history.